shakes76/PatternAnalysis-2024/recognition/s4635974_VQVAE/README.md

 #### Testing

-To test the model run `predict.py`
+To test the model run `predict.py` .
+By running this file you will be able to compute the average SSIM score on the testing set and generate some images on the test set.
+Furthermore, some graphs will be saved from the original trained model.
+You can find the graphs in the `graphs` folder.

 - Be sure to enter the correct model path that you would like to load under the `model_path` variable (default is the model I trained).